 On November 13, 1884, 60 Commonwealth was acquired from Harriet Putnam by Annie (Grant) Allen, the wife of hardware dealer George Allen.
 They previously had lived in Newton.
 They continued to live at 60 Commonwealth during the 1885-1886 season, but then again made their home in Newton.

 On November 5, 1886, 60 Commonwealth was purchased from Annie Allen by cordage merchant William Bull Sewall.
-He and his wife, Lena F. (Ingalls) Sewall, made it their home.
+He and his wife, Lena French (Ingalls) Sewall, made it their home.
 They previously had lived at 26 Brimmer.
+They also maintained a home in Beverly Farms.

 David Percival died in January of 1913.
 Jennie Percival and the Parkers continued to live at 60 Commonwealth.
-By the 1915-1916 winter season, they were joined by David and Jennie Percival’s son, Lawrence French Percival, and his wife Evelyn H. (Joyce) Percival.
-He was a wholesale jeweler in his father’s firm.
-They previously had lived in Brookline and also maintained a home in Marblehead.
+By the 1915-1916 winter season, they were once again joined by Lawrence and Evelyn Percival.

 Jennie Percival, the Lawrence Percivals, and the Parkers continued to live at 60 Commonwealth until Jennie Percival’s death in December of 1928.
 By 1930, the Lawrence Percivals were living at 73 Beacon and in Marblehead, and the Parkers were living in Marblehead.